 Aerial photography is also used to quickly map out a large area of open spaces, to quickly derive a photographic map.
 Continuous overlapping images taken can also be used in photogammetry to create 3D models of the terrain or structure.

 However, it should be noted that it's accuracy is limited compared to other forms of survey techniques.
 And the effectiveness of this method can be further impacted by site conditions, safety hazards and government regulations.

 Why is it important?

-Aerial imagery provide an alternative solution to mapping challenges in the field.
-A surveyor with a UAV operator permit will not only be able to help clients obtain the necessary permits but also be able to capture aerial imagery with positional accuracy.
+Aerial imagery provides an alternative solution to mapping challenges in the field.
+A surveyor with a UAV operator permit will be to capture aerial imagery with positional accuracy.